BrennanB/quartz/content/Blog/2023/10-October/26th October 2023 (Thursday).md

 ![](https://i.imgur.com/va27B9c.png)

-Very cool cutout into the [[Polycarbonate]] which was a light weight smart way to power the cube [[intake]] in and out.
+Very cool cutout into the [[Polycarbonate]] which was a light weight smart way to power the cube [[Intake|intake]] in and out.
 It's made out of two milled out pieces of 1/4" polycarb plates at 10DP.
 Not sure we could mill the same thing, but we could do a three stack of polycarb instead potentially.
 Then it's powered by one internal shaft going across the whole length of the robot to power both sides

 ## Printed Pulleys